plotly/academy/_react/6-testing.md

 ```
+PASS  src/__tests__/actions.test.js (0.365s)
  actions
    changeLocation
-    ✓ should have a type of CHANGE_LOCATION
+     ✓ it should have a type of CHANGE_LOCATION (5ms)
-    ✓ should pass on the location we pass in
+     ✓ it should pass on the location we pass in (1ms)
    setSelectedDate
-    ✓ should have a type of SET_SELECTED_DATE
+     ✓ it should have a type of SET_SELECTED_DATE (1ms)
-    ✓ should pass on the date we pass in
+     ✓ it should pass on the date we pass in
    setSelectedTemp
-    ✓ should have a type of SET_SELECTED_TEMP
+     ✓ it should have a type of SET_SELECTED_TEMP (1ms)
-    ✓ should pass on the temp we pass in
+     ✓ it should pass on the temp we pass in
    setData
-    ✓ should have a type of SET_DATA
+     ✓ it should have a type of SET_DATA (1ms)
-    ✓ should pass on the data we pass in
+     ✓ it should pass on the data we pass in
    setDates
-    ✓ should have a type of SET_DATES
+     ✓ it should have a type of SET_DATES
-    ✓ should pass on the dates we pass in
+     ✓ it should pass on the dates we pass in (1ms)
    setTemps
-    ✓ should have a type of SET_TEMPS
+     ✓ it should have a type of SET_TEMPS
-    ✓ should pass on the temps we pass in
+     ✓ it should pass on the temps we pass in (1ms)

+PASS  src/__tests__/reducer.test.js (0.515s)
  mainReducer
-    ✓ should return the initial state
+   ✓ it should return the initial state (7ms)
-    ✓ should react to an action with the type 'CHANGE_LOCATION'
+   ✓ it should react to an action with the type 'CHANGE_LOCATION' (1ms)
-    ✓ should react to an action with the type 'SET_DATA'
+   ✓ it should react to an action with the type 'SET_DATA' (3ms)
-    ✓ should react to an action with the type 'SET_DATES'
+   ✓ it should react to an action with the type 'SET_DATES' (4ms)
-    ✓ should react to an action with the type 'SET_TEMPS'
+   ✓ it should react to an action with the type 'SET_TEMPS' (2ms)
-    ✓ should react to an action with the type 'SET_SELECTED_DATE'
+   ✓ it should react to an action with the type 'SET_SELECTED_DATE' (1ms)
-    ✓ should react to an action with the type 'SET_SELECTED_TEMP'
+   ✓ it should react to an action with the type 'SET_SELECTED_TEMP'

-  19 passing
+19 tests passed (19 total in 2 test suites, run time 0.819s)
 ```

 ## React